 - Post your question below.

 Please DO NOT send me an email.
 Sorry, but I’ve already got too many pots on the stove.
 My Qigong 101 and 201 students are my priority, and they keep me plenty busy.
 In order to give them the attention that they deserve (and paid for), I simply cannot answer private emails or offer any more private coaching sessions..
-Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.